MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/writing-custom-cloudscript.md

+---
+title: Writing custom CloudScript
+author: v-thopra
+description: Describes how to write CloudScript functions. ms.author: v-thopra ms.date: 06/11/2018 ms.topic: article
+ms.prod: playfab
+keywords: playfab, automation, cloudscript, unity ms.localizationpriority: medium
+---

 # Writing custom CloudScript

 CloudScript is one of PlayFab's most versatile features.
 It allows client code to request execution of any kind of custom server-side functionality you can implement, and it can be used in conjunction with virtually anything.

-This guide covers writing your CloudScript functions.
+This tutorial covers writing your CloudScript functions.
 Please see the [Using CloudScript](using-cloudscript.md) tutorial for help in uploading your CloudScript files to your title.

 > [!NOTE]
 > This tutorial demonstrates Unity code samples, but CloudScript works similarly for all SDKs.